Ministry of Interior (Iraq)

 The Ministry of Interior (MOI) is the government body charged with overseeing policing and border control in Iraq.
 The MOI comprises several agencies, including the Iraqi Police, Highway Patrol, Traffic Department, Emergency Response Unit, Explosive Ordnance Disposal Unit, and Department of Border Enforcement.
 Following passage of the Facilities Protection Service Reform Law, the Ministry absorbed FPS personnel previously spread among other ministries.
 The MOI has approximately 380,430 employees, and the Ministry of Finance approved US$3.8 billion for its 2008 budget, representing a 21% growth over the previous year.

+History

 Under President Saddam Hussein, the ministry performed a wide range of functions, including keeping Iraq free of Hussein's enemies and others deemed "undesirable."
 When U.S.-led Coalition forces found and captured Hussein during the Iraq War, the ministry was not dissolved, unlike the defense ministry and intelligence agencies.
 Combined Joint Task Force 7 planned to hand over policing and internal security duties as soon as possible.
 Instead, the ministry was merely restructured.

+Among the first units established by the new administration was the Special Police Commandos.
+They were a counter-insurgency unit answering to the Ministry of the Interior.
+In June 2004, the CPA transferred sovereignty to the Iraqi Interim Government.
+Under the new Prime Minister, Ayad Allawi, the CPA appointed a new interior minister, Falah al-Naqib.
+After the poor performance of the police in battles against Shiite cleric Muqtada al-Sadr's Mahdi Army, Al-Naqib sought to provide the MOI with effective Iraqi constabulary forces.
+Al-Naqib created “commando units” of former soldiers from elite units such as Saddam's Republican Guard.
+These units, commanded by al-Naqib's uncle, Adnan Thabit, a former army general, were personally loyal to the minister.
+The commandos were trained initially without U.S. involvement.
+They were under MOI control, and were outside the scope of the U.S. Civilian Police Assistance Training Team (CPATT) assistance program.
+The U.S. military provided arms and logistical support to these units, who proved to be effective under Minister al-Naqib's stewardship in fighting alongside U.S. forces against Sunni insurgents and Shiite militias.
+The existence of the unit was officially announced in September 2004 and numbered about 5,000 officers.
+Its principal U.S. adviser (Counselor) was Colonel James Steele, who also commanded the U.S. Military Advisory Group in El Salvador from 1984 through 1986.
+The Special Police Commando Division, Public Order Division, and Mechanized Police Brigade were merged in 2006 to form the National Police.
+The National Police has since expanded and been renamed the Federal Police.